Payroll Thailand Guide

 Audit Preparation Strategy

-The Revenue Department has increased audit activity by 35% since 2022, making proactive audit preparation essential.
+The Revenue Department has increased audit activity by 35% since digitizing their systems.
 Leading companies implement regular internal audit procedures that simulate actual government inspections:

 • Quarterly internal compliance reviews